 Participants worked with experienced theatre practitioners to develop research material into an engaging theatre piece depicting a single shift at the BSA factory.

 Women’s Work formed a partner piece to The Chocolate Soldiers which W&T delivered in 2013/14.
 This involved young men researching and developing a production based on the experiences of men like them who lived 100 years ago and were recruited to fight in WWI.
 Following the success of The Chocolate Soldiers W&T was keen to research and present some of the female stories at the heart of Birmingham’s contributions in WWI.

 A devised piece of theatre entitled ‘Clocking On’ was performed twice on Sunday 29th March at Small Heath Baptist Church.

 A touring exhibition about the project and its findings was launched in April at Small Heath Library.
-The exhibition will tour to three other local community libraries in Birmingham from April – July 2015, while a permanent project blog can be found online, enabling wider audiences to connect with the generated research.
+The exhibition toured to three other local community libraries in Birmingham from April – July 2015, while a permanent project blog can be found online, enabling wider audiences to connect with the generated research.

 Terina Talbot (Lead Artist), Gillian Adamson, Catherine Pitt and Emma Thompson.